kubeflow/website/content/docs/components/multi-tenancy/design.md

 Kubeflow multi-tenancy is self-served - new user can self-register to create and own their workspace through the UI.

-We leverage Istio to control in-cluster traffic.
+Kubeflow uses Istio to control in-cluster traffic.
 By default, requests to user workspaces are denied unless allowed by Istio RBAC.
 In-bound user requests are identified using an identity provider (for example, Identity Aware Proxy (IAP) on Google Cloud or Dex for on-premises deployments), and then validated by Istio RBAC rules.

-Internall, we use the *Profile* custom resource to control all policies, roles, and bindings involved, and to guarantee consistency.
-We also offer a plugin interface to manage external resource/policy outside Kubernetes, for example accessing control of public cloud APIs.
+Internally, Kubeflow uses the *Profile* custom resource to control all policies, roles, and bindings involved, and to guarantee consistency.
+Kubeflow also offers a plugin interface to manage external resource/policy outside Kubernetes, for example interfacing with Amazon Web Services APIs for identity management.

 The following diagram illustrates a Kubeflow multi-tenancy cluster with two user-access routes: via the Kubeflow central dashboard and via the kubectl command-line interface (CLI).